 So how does Vspry make money?

 Vspry earns a fee payable by a health practitioner whenever you spend with them.
-This fee may vary from time to time, but it is circa 2% of the transaction value.
-Vspry also earns portfolio fees from the bank where savings are deposited, fees which come out of the bank’s profit margin, not from your savings balance.
-Vspry also earns income from health practitioners and merchants for the access to and administration of the rewards program.
+This fee may vary from time to time, but it is circa 2.00% of the transaction value.
+Vspry also earns an Investment Management Fee from the trustee of the Vspry Live Well Trust.
+Vspry may also earn a fee on the sale of hospital cover policies, paid by the registered health fund which Vspry originates policies to.